BenHesketh21/universal-packages/README.md

 # Universal Packages

 **Universal Packages** is a CLI tool for pushing and pulling private code packages using [OCI (Open Container Initiative)](https://opencontainers.org/) registries.
-It provides a language-agnostic, decentralized, and standardized way to distribute private SDKs and packages across teams and ecosystems.
+It provides a ecosystem-agnostic, decentralized, and standardized way to distribute private SDKs and packages across teams and ecosystems.

 > 🔧 Currently supports **npm** packages.
 Future support for pip, NuGet, and Go is planned.